jainnayushi/HTML-CSS-Classes/CSS-Day1/Notes.md

 ># Padding
 * Padding is used to create space around an element's content, inside of any defined borders.
-* Everything same like margin
+* Everything same like margin except `auto is not applicable in padding`